JoeDigital9/CameraShake3D/README.md

 3. Construct and init the `CameraShake` class directly by calling `CameraShake.new(camera)`.
 	- with the Construct way, you must also calling `CameraShake._update(delta)` in the `_process(delta)` function.

+For more information, please see the Examples folder in the repo!